YottaDB/YDBDoc/ProgGuide/ioproc.rst

 Environment Variable
 ~~~~~~~~~~~~~~~~~~~~~

-By defining the environment variable "gtm_principal_editing", the defaults for EDITING and INSERT modes can be changed for the $PRINCIPAL device when it is a terminal.
+By defining the environment variable "ydb_principal_editing", the defaults for EDITING and INSERT modes can be changed for the $PRINCIPAL device when it is a terminal.
 The value of the variable can be [NO]EDITING and/or [NO]INSERT.
 If both modes are specified they should be separated by a colon (i.e. “:”) and can be in any order.

 Examples:

 .. parsed-literal::
-   gtm_principal_editing=”NOINSERT:EDITING”
+   ydb_principal_editing=”NOINSERT:EDITING”
-   export gtm_principal_editing
+   export ydb_principal_editing

-   gtm_principal_editing=”EDITING”
+   ydb_principal_editing=”EDITING”
-   export gtm_principal_editing
+   export ydb_principal_editing

 ~~~~~~~~~~~~~~~~~~~~~
 Direct Mode Editing
 ~~~~~~~~~~~~~~~~~~~~~

 When entering commands at the direct mode prompt, the insert mode can be toggled for that line by using the insert key.
-When YottaDB starts, insert mode is enabled unless the value of the gtm_principal_editing environment variable includes the string NOINSERT.
+When YottaDB starts, insert mode is enabled unless the value of the ydb_principal_editing environment variable includes the string NOINSERT.
 If insert mode is disabled or enabled for the $PRINCIPAL device by a USE statement before returning to direct mode, it will remain disabled or enabled at direct mode.
 The insert mode can be toggled within a direct mode line using the terminal’s INSERT key.

 ~~~~~~~~~~~~~~~~~~~~
 ZSHOW "D"